 One of the first clients Vlad had was a garage door repairman in Florida.
-The owner had exhausted all the marketing channels he could think of and was three months away from shutting down permanently.
+The owner was running out of marketing options and close to shutting down.
 His investment in SEO was a last-ditch effort to save his business and his home.

 With such a short time to turn his business around, Vlad had to move fast.
 Within a few weeks, they began to see small wins.
 After three months, his business was ranking on the first page of Google for many relevant keywords.

-“After three months of working with this business owner, he called me in tears telling me how thankful he was that he found us and that we saved his business and his home,” says Vlad.
+“After three months of working with this business owner, he called me in tears, telling me how thankful he was that he found us and that we saved his business and his home,” says Vlad.
 “That's when I realized the impact I could have on businesses and on business owners with SEO.
-Needless to say that from that point on I gave it my all to become one of the best SEOs in the world so I can help more people in the same way.”
+Needless to say, from that point on, I gave it my all to become one of the best SEOs in the world so I can help more people in the same way.”

 A Brief History of Search Engine Optimization

-The history of SEO arguably stretches back to the earliest days of the internet when the first website was published in 1991 or when the first modern search engine launched in 1993.
+SEO has been around since the early days of the internet, starting with the first website in 1991 and the first search engine in 1993.